easegress-io/easegress/doc/cookbook/multi_node_cluster.md

     name: machine-3
 ```

-###  Add new node
+###  Add new reader node

-Let's add one more node; this time a reader cluster role.
+Let's add one more node with a *reader* cluster role this time.
+Please note that it is not recommended to add additional writers, that were not created at cluster start up.

 ```bash
 # on a new machine